bmj2728/go-vmu/README.md

 }
 ```

-## Docker - Coming Soon
+## Docker

 You can build and run Go-VMU using Docker, which eliminates the need to install Go, FFmpeg, and FFprobe on your host system.
+We are actively working on providing prebuilt Docker images and Go packages for easier deployment.

 ### Building the Docker Image